huggingface/datasets/docs/source/share_dataset.rst

 Sharing a "community provided" dataset
 -----------------------------------------

-In this page, we will show you how to share a dataset with the community on the `Datasets Hub <https://huggingface.co/datasets>`__.
+In this page, we will show you how to share a dataset with the community on the `🤗 Datasets Hub <https://huggingface.co/datasets>`__.

 .. note::